jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 (2) Note that I said "almost."
 You will engage in struggles where there actuall is conflict, where it really does matter.
 The key is to recognize that these are very few in number.
 When people say "pick your battles," it's someone telling you not to pick unwinnable fights.
-Instead, perhaps realize that there are actually very few battles to be recognized as such.
+Instead of doing that, perhaps it is better to realize that there are actually very few battles to be recognized as such.
+That will leave your energy for those that must be fought, winnable or not.

 (3) Baha'is may point out that consultation takes place among large bodies in the Baha'i Faith all the time, particularly in feasts at large localities and regional conferences.
 While this is true, it is _technically_ not consultation in the sense I am describing as a mechanism for decision making.
-The purpose of discussions in these large congregations is _not_ to make final decisions, but instead to forward recommendations to other smaller deliberative bodies for their
+Usually the purpose of discussions in these large congregations is _not_ to make final decisions, but instead to forward recommendations to other smaller deliberative bodies for their